thisisignitedoreo/thisisignitedoreo/README.md

-## hello 👋
+## Hi 👋
-i am 14 yo python and sometimes ~~cpp~~ c dev (fuck cpp) and linux enthusiast
+I do stuff<br/>

-i go by lots of nicknames, so aciddev = cosmo = ignitedoreo
+Mostly in Python and C

-void linux on top!
+Fuck CPP, Void on top